CMU-17-214/f2023/labs/lab04.md

 ## Deliverables

-- [ ] Create a domain model for Blackjack as described below, and a system sequence diagram for Blackjack, for the case of a player starting a new game and playing one round of Blackjack.
+- [ ] Create a domain model for Blackjack as described below, and a system sequence diagram for Blackjack, for the case of a single player starting a new game and playing one round of Blackjack.
 - [ ] Find and fix two problems with coupling/cohesion in the provided object model.
 - [ ] Create an object-level interaction diagram for a player choosing to hit in a round of Blackjack, consistent with your fixed object model and system sequence diagram..